Analytic Computation of Dilaton Black Hole Quasinormal Modes via Seiberg-Witten Theory: Instanton counting

 \section{Instanton counting}

-In this appendix we provide a brief account of the computation of the Nekrasov-Shatashvili (NS) free energy using instanton counting techniques \cite{Nekrasov:2002qd,Nekrasov:2009rc}.
+In this appendix we provide a brief account of the computation of the NS free energy using instanton counting techniques \cite{Nekrasov:2002qd,Nekrasov:2009rc}.
 This approach, originally developed in the context of four-dimensional $\mathcal{N}=2$ supersymmetric gauge theories, allows for a systematic evaluation of the instanton contributions to the prepotential and its $\Omega$-deformed extensions.

-The Nekrasov-Shatashvili free energy of the SU(2) theory is composed of the classical, one-loop, and instanton contributions.
+The NS free energy of the SU(2) theory is composed of the classical, one-loop, and instanton contributions.
 Its derivative with respect to the quantum mirror map $a$ admits an explicit closed-form expression

 The explicit computation of the instanton part $\partial\mathcal{F}^{(N_f)}_{\mathrm{inst}}(a,\mathbf{m},\Lambda_{N_f},\hbar)$ can be found in the appendix of \cite{Aminov:2020yma}.
 The quantum mirror map can be obtained by inverting the Matone relation \cite{Matone:1995rx}